davwards/javascript-samples/README.md

   Often, projects that want to use the Flux pattern do so via a library like Redux.
   However, the Flux pattern is very lightweight, so you can get a long way by just creating a simple Flux implementation yourself.

-  Later on, the additional tooling Redux provides may become valuable enough to offset the additional complexity it entails.
-At that point, transitioning to it isn't hard, since it's all just Flux anyway.
+  If the additional tooling Redux provides becomes valuable enough to offset the additional complexity it entails later on, transitioning to it isn't hard, since it's all just Flux anyway.

   This project features a very simple, library-free implementation